“What exactly is it that you do in your seminars and retreats?”

 “How personal are these events?
 Will I have to reveal personal details about myself?”

 Each event begins with specific themes and ideas.
 As we go, participants guide the general dialogue toward subjects that interest them most.
 Discussions tend to lean toward practical concerns and application.
-Some of that is personal rather than theoretical, but each participant chooses how specific that becomes.
+Some of that is personal rather than philosophical, but each participant chooses how specific that becomes.
 No one is asked to reveal more than they wish to.

 “Is the creative movement like dance therapy?”